Fennel.com Review: Key Takeaways

 - Consumer Staples

-Within a category, tap on an entry and you’ll get the security’s profile.
-Basic information is shown, such as market cap and industry.
+If you select a category, you’ll see each stock’s profile.
+Basic info is given, like market cap and industry.
 There are news articles and analyst ratings.
-Every stock has an ESG score.
-A chart at the top has no tools and cannot be rotated horizontally.
-A trade button sits at the button for order entry.
+Each stock has an ESG score.
+There is a chart at the top, but it cannot be rotated and has no extra tools.
+There is also a trade button at the bottom to place an order.

 Voting:

-This tab displays information on executive decision-making at various companies.
+This section gives info on executive decisions at various companies.

 Profile: